 Visit the Church of San Miniato

 While you’re spending time at Piazzale Michelangelo, as mentioned above, take some time to go a little further up than the square and explore the church of San Miniato.
 This seemingly hidden gem among the hundreds of churches in Tuscany is well worth taking some time away from admiring the views from Piazzale Michelangelo.
+You can book a guided walking tour to explore San Miniato.

 Taking some time to admire the amazing exterior of San Martino before venturing inside to see the truly remarkable inside of the church.
 Dominating the interior is the Sacristy, containing 14th-century wood panels covering the walls, giving it a unique design that you won’t find anywhere else in the region.